daphnetd/daphnetd/README.md

 - [VeroFess/PalWorld-Server-Unoffical-Fix](https://github.com/VeroFess/PalWorld-Server-Unoffical-Fix) - This is an unofficial palworld server binary distribution project that fixes some problems with the original server.
 (1 month ago)
 - [ZHO-ZHO-ZHO/ComfyUI-InstantID](https://github.com/ZHO-ZHO-ZHO/ComfyUI-InstantID) - Unofficial implementation of InstantID for ComfyUI (1 month ago)
 - [microsoft/sudo](https://github.com/microsoft/sudo) - It&#39;s sudo, for Windows (1 month ago)
-- [ExOK/Celeste64](https://github.com/ExOK/Celeste64) - A game made by the Celeste developers in a week(ish, closer to 2) (1 month ago)

 #### 👯 Check out some of my recent followers